ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

 ---
 ## Supported use cases when consumer subscribes to an API

-* **API providers allow the subscriber to create his own application** (property `APIMANAGER_ALLOWAPPLICATIONAUTOCREATION=true` set in the discovery agent configuration file): the agent will generate the application, the needed credentials (API key / Oauth client) and add the access to the API from the newly created application.
+* **API providers allow the subscriber to create an application** (property `APIMANAGER_ALLOWAPPLICATIONAUTOCREATION=true` set in the discovery agent configuration file): the agent generates the application and adds the access to the API from the newly created application.
-* **Application has no access to the API** in Axway API Manager: subscription will fail.
-This is a known issue that is currently being reworked to enable the subscriber to automatically associate the API with the selected application.
+* **Application has no access to the API** in Axway API Manager: the agent adds access to the API from the selected application.
-* **Application has access to the API** in Axway API Manager: subscriber is able to subscribe and receive the first nondisabled API Key or Oauth clientId / ClientSecret based on the API security.
+* **Application already has access to the API** in Axway API Manager: the agent has nothing to do.

+## Supported use cases for issuing consumer credentials

+The property `APIMANAGER_SUBSCRIPTIONSISSUENEWCREDENTIALS` allows the API provider to issue new credentials each time a consumer subscribes to an API (default behavior) or reuse existing credentials.

+* **generate new credentials** (default): new credentials (ApiKey / oauth client&secret ) are generated per subscription and store within the selected application.
+* **reuse existing credentials** (property `APIMANAGER_SUBSCRIPTIONSISSUENEWCREDENTIALS=false` set in the Discovery Agent configuration file): the agent sends the first non-repudiated credentials available in the application to the subscriber.

 ## Supported use cases for subscription approval